UX DESIGN • UX RESEARCH • CONTENT DESIGN

 The main words I used to describe Life Essenz brand were relaxing, sustainable, natural, and artisanal.
 I used neutral and earthy tones to create calm and natural aestetics.

 On the other hand, we had a Life Beautified non-profit organization that should empower students to earn and save.
-Power words I used to inspire copy creation are empowering, rewarding, reliable, supportive.
+Power words I used to inspire copy creation were empowering, rewarding, reliable, supportive.

 Information Architecture & Sitemap